 In a democracy, this of course puts the consideration and preservation of rights in the hands of each citizen.
 More than the "basic civic duties" that are typically emphasized, like voting and talking to one's representative, recognizing the civilizational origin of rights would cause us to realize we have an even greater role to take in how our society runs.
 Because at the point of "awakening" to where rights really come from, we will know that neither god nor nature (outside ourselves) is responsible for the safekeeping of them, their safekeeping depends solely on us.

-What exactly our "greater role", as Americans, looks like, I cannot fully say (though I would support a form of mandatory national service for highschool graduates for a period of two years, as I think that would strengthen the social bond and break down perceived racial, ethnic, political, and religious animosities).
+What exactly our "greater role", as Americans, looks like, I cannot fully say.
 But to quote Paul Loebe from his book Soul Of A Citizen, "In the personal realm most Americans are thoughtful, caring, and generous.
 We try to do our best by family and friends.
 At times we'll even stop to help another driver stranded by a roadside breakdown, or give some spare change to a stranger.
 But too often a wall separates each of us from the world outside, and from others who've likewise taken refuge in their own private sanctuaries— what we might call the gated community of the heart.
 We've all but forgotten that public participation is the very soul of democratic citizenship, and that it can profoundly enrich our lives."